szabgab/perlmaven.com/sites/en/pages/why-does-this-code-not-work-solution.md

 ---

-Earlier I've posted a problem asking <b>Why does this code not work</b>
-using [split and array slices](/why-does-this-code-not-work).
+Earlier I've posted a problem asking **Why does this code not work** using [split and array slices](/why-does-this-code-not-work).

 Read that and try to solve it yourself before reading this.